16+

 Nothing ever hurts an entrepreneur more than realizing that their business could cause their nearest and dearest to lose everything.
 Agents representing banks or other creditors often act ruthlessly, without compassion or intent to compromise.

-Suddenly you realize that those with saccharine smiles who persuaded you to take out loans at extortionate interest rates of 15—25%, who invited you to free business breakfasts, discussion groups, and voluptuous parties with free buffets and champagne, where you were awarded prizes as the best business owner, have been, in fact, ‘fattening’ you until the time when your assets become more attractive to them than yourself.
+Suddenly you realize that those with saccharine smiles who persuaded you to take out loans at extortionate interest rates of 15—25%, who invited you to free business breakfasts, discussion groups, and voluptuous parties with free buffets and champagne, where you were awarded prizes as the best business owner, have been, in fact, ‘fattening’ you up until the time your assets become more attractive to them than yourself.

 Question: are you suddenly aware that this is the end?
 I’m sure you are.
 No one I know who has gone through or is going through bankruptcy could have imagined three years prior to bankruptcy that an apartment given as a birthday present to their darling daughter (if the deed of gift was executed less than 1,095 days ago) would be taken away, auctioned off, and sold.

 Example one: my acquaintance once told me a story about a bank lawyer.
-She was certain she was entitled to slander the debtor in court and was being cynical to the point where she would not hesitate to triple the debt amount just to prove in court that the debtor was a swindler.
+She was certain she was entitled to slander the debtor in court and was cynical to the point where she didn’t hesitate to triple the debt amount just to prove in court that the debtor was a swindler.
 That the debtor had been borrowing from the very same bank for more than 20 years without a single day of payment delay, largely paying back the loans taken out for business development at an interest rate of 15—25%, she would not even want to talk or hear about.

 SECTION 3.
 INEVITABILITY